benjiallen/pyscript-playground/accessibility-decisions.md

 * Who is my audience and what assistive technology (AT) do they use?
 * What are the main tasks that a user wants to complete?
+* How regularly would the user use the tool?
 * Semantics
 * Accessible names - brevity vs. clarity
 * Focus management